 Parlez vous francais?
 Sprechen Sie Deutsches?
 Parli italiano?
 Hablas español?
 If so, and you also speak any other language, your brain may have developed some distinct advantages over your monolingual peers.
-New research into the neurobiology of bilingualism has found that being fluent in two languages, particularly from early childhood, not only enhances a person’s ability to concentrate, but might also protect against the onset of dementia and other age-related cognitive decline.
+New research into the neurobiology of bilingualism has found that being fluent in two languages, particularly from early childhood, not only enhances a person’s ability to concentrate but might also protect against the onset of dementia and another age-related cognitive decline.

 These discoveries are leading to:

 - A better understanding of how the brain organizes speech and communication tasks.

 - Greater insight into how specific types of brain activity may prevent or delay dementia and other age-related cognitive problems.

 - More targeted and effective therapies for helping bilingual individuals recover their communication skills after a brain injury.

 Figure 1.
 Brain scans of bilingual individuals found greater gray-matter density (yellow) in the inferior parietal cortex, an area in the brain’s language-dominant left hemisphere.
 The density was most pronounced in people who were very proficient in a second language and in those who learned a second language before the age of five.
 From Mechelli A., et al. Nature.
 Oct.
 14; 431:757 (2004).